 The Bill is also intended to address the Independent National Security legislation Monitor’s recommendation that the current ‘operation of law’ model, whereby a dual-national’s Australian citizenship is automatically renounced through their actions, be replaced by a Ministerial decision model.

 The Committee’s review of the Australian Citizenship Amendment (Citizenship Cessation) Bill 2019 will be conducted concurrently with its ongoing Review of the Australian Citizenship renunciation by conduct and cessation provisions.
 This ongoing review will take into account the changes proposed by the Bill.
-The Committee expects to report on both reviews by 1 December 2019.

 Making a submission